Donate Menu

 • Vital interests: the processing is necessary to protect someone’s life.

-• Public task: the processing is necessary for you to perform a task in the public interest or for your official functions, and the task or function has a clear basis in law.
-This is less likely to apply to Toybox.
+• Public task: the processing is necessary to perform a task in the public interest or for official functions, and the task or function has a clear basis in law.

-• Legitimate interest: the processing is necessary for our legitimate interest or the legitimate interest of a third party unless there is a good reason to protect the individual’s personal data which overrides those legitimate interest
+• Legitimate interest: the processing is necessary for Toybox’s legitimate interest or the legitimate interest of a third party unless there is a good reason to protect the individual’s personal data which overrides those legitimate interests.

-Special Category Data - Additionally to the six categories there is a Special Category Data.
-This is personal data which the GDPR says is more sensitive and needs more protection.
-In order to lawfully process special category data, you must identify both a lawful basis under Article 6 and a separate condition for processing special category data under Article 9.
+• Special Category Data – in addition to the six categories there is a Special Category Data.
+This is personal data which is more sensitive and needs more protection.

 Toybox will ensure that consent is freely given, specific, informed and unambiguous.
 A positive opt-in is required.
 Consent cannot be inferred by silence, pre-ticked boxes or inactivity.
 Toybox defines a positive opt-in as: contractual agreements, a verbal or written opt-in recorded on the Customer Relationship Management system.
 Consent for stakeholders will be recorded in the following systems: